wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 20 And the valiant deeds of Samuel gained him a name amongst the brave men of Columbia.

-21 Now , in the same month , the Scorpion and the Tigress , two fighting vessels of Columbia , on lake Huron , were captured by the men of Britain*
+21 Now , in the same month , the Scorpion and the Tigress , two fighting vessels of Columbia , on lake Huron , were captured by the men of Britain.

 22 Likewise , about this time , there were numerous other evils that befel the sons of Columbia ;

-23 Inasmuch as a brave captain , whose sir-name was Morris , was obliged to consume his ship with fire , lest she should fall into the hands of the enemy ; and she was called the Adams.
+23 Inasmuch as a brave captain , whose sir-name was Morris , was obliged to consume his ship with fire , lest she should fall into the hands of the enemy ; and she was called the Adams.*

+* U. S. frigate Adams.

 24 Now this was at a place called Castine , which was forcibly occupied by the strong ships of Britain , and lieth to the east , in the District of Maine : moreover , it became a watering place for the servants of the king.

 25 But when James , the chief governor , and the great Sanhedrim , knew thereof , they sent word to the governor , and offered him soldiers to drive them from the borders of Columbia ;

-26 But , lo ! the governor , even Caleb the Strong , refused bis aid , for he was afraid of the wrath of the kiug of Britain.
+26 But , lo ! the governor , even Caleb the Strong , refused his aid , for he was afraid of the wrath of the king of Britain.*

+* See the letter of Sec.
+Monroe , and Strong's answer.

 27 (Now Caleb , in the Hebrew tongue , signifieth a dog ; but , verily , this dog was faithless.)

-28 Moreover , it came to pass , about the same time} that the strong hold of Fort Boyer , being at a place called Mobile-point , was attacked by the strong ships of Britain.
+28 Moreover , it came to pass , about the same time , that the strong hold of Fort Boyer , being at a place called Mobile-point , was attacked by the strong ships of Britain.

 29 Now Mobile had lately been the head quarters and the resting-place of the army of Jackson the brave ;